 Mandarin-Chinese is a tonal language.
-Tones are more like music notes, which guide you how to pronounce each character.
+Tones are more like music notes, which guide you on how to pronounce each character.
 In this sense, speaking Mandarin-Chinese is more like singing.

 It sounds fun but might be confusing to English speakers who are never exposed to tonal languages.
 However, if you know the trick, you will find it is not difficult at all.

 In this post, I will teach you the secret, so you will have a better Chinese accent.

 Mandarin Chinese has 5 tones, first tone, second tone, third tone, fourth tone, and neutral tone.
 Each tone comes with a tone mark except a neutral tone.

 I noticed English speakers have a common problem when it comes to pronouncing these tones: You don’t exaggerate enough.